-Service members entering active military service can terminate residential leases that were executed prior to going on active duty.
+Service members entering active military service can terminate residential leases that were executed before going on Active Duty.
 Residential leases executed after beginning military service can be terminated upon receipt of PCS orders or deployment orders of at least 90 days.
 Joint leases with the Service member and his or her spouse or dependents are also covered.